-- MEA at its sole discretion may obligate all or none of the FY23 Resilient Maryland program budget, based on the quality and eligibility of applications submitted to MEA. - All projects that receive financial support from MEA must adhere to its Fossil Fuel Policy, which is provided as Appendix 1 to this FOA.
+- MEA reserves the right to obligate all or none of the FY23 Resilient Maryland program budget, based on the quality and eligibility of applications submitted to MEA. - All projects that receive financial support from MEA must adhere to its Fossil Fuel Policy, which is provided as Appendix 1 to this FOA.